marista032/simple_shell/README.md

 - Implement the help built-in

 11. File as an input
-- Your shell should take a file as a command line argument
+- Your shell should take a file as a command line argument.

 ## Authors
 * [Patrick Deyoreo](https://github.com/patrickdeyoreo)